 All Sexual Assault Nurse Examiners receive significant training on the collection of forensic evidence that can assist your case if you choose to prosecute.

 If you are a victim of sexual assault, get to a safe place and call 911.
 Reporting is always your choice.
 However, if you do choose to report the sexual assault, it is important to preserve evidence for collection.
 To prevent the evidence from being lost or tainted, it is important to remember the following before going to the hospital:

 You may also report a sexual assault weeks, months or even years after the initial incident.
 If you or someone you know have been the victim of a sexual assault in Suffolk County, please contact the Suffolk County District Attorney’s Sexual Assault Unit at (617) 619-4350 or your local police department at the following phone numbers:

 After reporting a sexual assault, a detective will meet with you to take a statement and write a report.
 Your report will be forwarded to our unit and assigned to an advocate and prosecutor.

 Harassment Prevention Orders

-Under Massachusetts General Laws chapter 258E, people who have suffered harassment may ask a judge at the Superior Court, Boston Municipal Court, district courts, or Juvenile Court to issue an Order to protect them from further harassment or abuse free of charge.
-These Orders will be recorded and enforced by law enforcement agencies.
+Under Massachusetts General Laws chapter 258E, victims of sexual assault, stalking, or harassment may ask a judge at the Superior Court, Boston Municipal Court, district courts, or Juvenile Court to issue an order to protect them from further harassment or abuse free of charge.
+These orders will be recorded and enforced by law enforcement agencies.
 For any emergency that occurs after court hours or on weekends, you may contact your local police department and ask to be put in contact with a judge.

 Victim witness services available to survivors of sexual assault include: